Deductible Expenses

 What are deductible expenses?
-Do you know what kind of expenses are tax deductible for businesses such as child care providers?
+Do you know what kind of expenses are able to be taken on your income tax return against to offset your gross income for businesses such as childcare providers?

 With school out for the summer, working parents will not only need to arrange care for their children while at work, but how to do so in a cost effective way.